max19057767/maxrecipes/_recipes/sweet-steel-cut-oats-ideal-for-breakfast-or-dessert-with-dried-fruit-almond-coconut-flakes.md

 1.

 Toast the flaked almonds and coconut in a dry frying pan until golden.
+(Optional)

 2.